 The smartphone should be connected to the headset, and GPS can be enabled.
 Since the headset is integrated with the phone, it would be receiving navigation or directions from the smartphone.

 Use the phone facility to make or answer calls by using the smart assistant.
-But one has to bear in mind that communication is possible only up to .3 miles only.
+But one has to bear in mind that communication is possible only up to 0.75 miles only when compared to 20S’s 1.2 miles.

 JBL speakers are there to make you enjoy music.